We updated our mission and strategy. Learn more.

 • Supports for children in foster care

-Current grant funding examples
+Grant funding examples include:

-• Child care and early childhood education
+• Early childhood education

 • Early literacy programs

-• Family engagement in their children’s education
+• Family engagement in children’s education

 • Youth development and summer learning programs